-Not everybody will want to be an Executor, so before making a Will, it’s a good idea to think carefully about who you are going to nominate as Executor/s.
-To help you decide, here are some top tips for appointing Executors:
+Not everybody will want to be an executor, so before making a will, it’s a good idea to think carefully about who you are going to appoint as your executor.
+To help you decide, here are some top tips for appointing executors:

-1. Talk to your chosen executor before making a Will
+1. Talk to your chosen executor before making a will

 2. Appoint trusted individuals

-An Executor will need to deal with your personal assets, which can hold significant financial and emotional value.
-Furthermore, Executors have a legal duty to act in the best interests of the Estate, rather than any personal interest.
-They may not even be beneficiaries of the Will.
-For these reasons, you must appoint Executors who you trust, and who you can rely upon to deal with your affairs responsibly.
+An executor will need to deal with your personal assets, which can hold significant financial and emotional value.
+Furthermore, executors have a legal duty to act in the best interests of the estate, rather than any personal interest.
+They may not even be beneficiaries of the will.
+For these reasons, you must appoint executors who you trust, and who you can rely upon to deal with your affairs responsibly.

 3. Does your chosen executor have the time?

-Being an Executor is often a very time consuming role.
-We estimate that on average, the Probate process takes about nine-to-twelve months to complete.
-Even if Probate is not needed, there are many other tasks to carry out such as registering the death, arranging and paying for the funeral, and informing business and organisations that you have died.
-The position of Executor can become a full-time job if the Estate is very large, so you need check that your Executor has enough time to commit to the role.
+Probate isn't always needed, but even if probate is not needed, there are many other tasks to carry out such as registering the death, arranging and paying for the funeral, and informing business and organisations of the death.
+The position of executor can become a full-time job if the estate is complicated, so you need check that your executor has enough time to commit to the role.

 4. Consider using a professional executor

-Some Estates will be particularly complex.
+Some estates will be particularly complex.
 For instance, there may be Inheritance Tax to pay, properties to sell, or foreign assets to locate.
 This can require specialist knowledge that can be above and beyond the abilities of a lay-person.

 There can also be conflict between family members who may have differing opinions on the correct approach to take.
-If you think having a neutral third party to deal with your Estate would be beneficial, you can always nominate a legal professional in your Will to act as an Executor.
+If you think having a neutral third party to deal with your estate would be beneficial, you can always nominate a legal professional in your will to act as an executor.

-Alternatively, your Executors may seek help from specialist Probate Solicitors after your death to assist with the administration of the Estate.
-Having the help of a legal professional can give you the peace of mind that an Estate is being administered correctly, removing the responsibility from family and friends.
+Alternatively, your executors may seek help from specialist probate solicitors after your death to assist with the administration of the estate.
+Having the help of a legal professional can give you the peace of mind that an estate is being administered correctly, removing the responsibility from family and friends.